Tom Braatz: NFL executive career

-On January 31, 1987, he was hired by the Green Bay packers as the franchise's first director of football operations.
+On January 31, 1987, he was hired by the Green Bay Packers as the franchise's first director of football operations.
 The position was created following several disappointing drafts under head coaches Bart Starr and Forrest Gregg.
 He was later promoted to executive vice president of football operations as the team record improved from 5-9-1 in 1987 to 10-6 and tying the Vikings for best record in the NFC Central in 1989.
-Bob Harlan was names president and CEO of the club in 1991 and he was replaced with Ron Wolf.
+Bob Harlan was named president and CEO of the club in 1991 and he was replaced with Ron Wolf.
 During his tenure, Braatz drafted key players such as Sterling Sharpe, Leroy Butler, Chuck Cecil, Don Majkowski and Bryce Paup, among others.

 Braatz was named the Dolphins' director of college scouting on June 12, 1992.
 During his tenure, he was responsible for the scouting of college players and Miami's preparation for the NFL draft, and in that role, he worked closely with Dolphins Head Coach's Don Shula, Jimmy Johnson and Dave Wannstedt and the rest of the team's football staff.
-During his time with the club, he played a key role in the selection of a number of players who made an immediate impact as rookies, including the 1994 NFL Defensive Rookie of the Year, defensive lineman Tim Bowens, wide receivers O.J.
-McDuffie and Chris Chambers, linebackers Zach Thomas and Derrick Rodgers, defensive linemen Daryl Gardener, Jason Taylor, Kenny Mixon and Lorenzo Bromell, and cornerbacks Sam Madison and Patrick Surtain.
+During his time with the club, he played a key role in the selection of a number of players who made an immediate impact as rookies, including the 1994 NFL Defensive Rookie of the Year, Tim Bowens, wide receivers O.J.
+McDuffie and Chris Chambers, linebackers Zach Thomas and Derrick Rodgers, defensive ends Daryl Gardener, Jason Taylor, Kenny Mixon and Lorenzo Bromell, and cornerbacks Sam Madison and Patrick Surtain.
 He retired from the Dolphins in May, 2003.

 In 39 seasons as an NFL executive, he drafted or acquired 45 players who participated in 117 Pro Bowls.
 His teams played in 17 playoff games.
 He was inducted into the Pro Scouting Hall of Fame and was awarded the Lifetime Achievement Award from Marquette University.
 He died on October 30, 2018, in Fort Lauderdale, Florida.